audiodude/abcmidi/doc/readme.txt

 given midi pulse location so that will you play midi file it will start from that midi pulse number.
-In order to ensure that the right tempo, channel assignments are used, all of these commands prior to that pulse number are also copied, however the pulse number in the new file remains at zero for those commands.
+In order to ensure that the right tempo, channel assignments are used, all of these commands prior to that pulse number are also copied.

 If you include the -to command followed by a midi  pulse number, the midi file is truncated beyond that point, so that when you play the file it will stop at this point.

+If you have selected a time interval using the -from or -to parameters (or both), then the program will print out the estimated duration of the output midi file.

 All the tracks will be copied unless you specify them in the list following keyword -trks.
 You start counting tracks from 1.